Latest Update: May 2019

 That’s exactly what I did and I am going to share with you what you should consider if you’re thinking of using Smile Direct Club and how you can get started today with a $100 discount like I did!

-I am an affiliate of Smile Direct Club and can receive a small benefit if you make a purchase at no extra cost to you.
+I am an affiliate of Smile Direct Club and may receive a small benefit if you make a purchase at no extra cost to you.

 You can see my other posts about my Smile Direct Club experience here.